 A brilliant idea

 In the heart of Megève, Armand Allard’s boutique has proudly stood on the village square since 1926.
-Introduced to sewing at an early age by his grandmother, this young tailor with talented hands built up a loyal clientele over the years.
-But his destiny was suddenly altered.
-In 1930, ski champion Emile Allais challenged him to imagine trousers that could improve his agility on the slopes and in competitions.
+Introduced to sewing at an early age by his grandmother, this young talented tailor built up a loyal clientele over the years.
+But his destiny suddenly changed.
+In 1930, the spirited ski champion Emile Allais challenged him to design trousers that could improve his agility on the slopes and during competitions.
 Indeed, the snow clung to the baggy plus fours trousers worn at the time, preventing the athlete from improving his technique and adversely affecting the aerodynamics.

-Each worker, expert in their own fields, had their own opinion.
-Constructive ones, supported by sketches!
-It took a whole night’s work before the tailor found a solution to keep the trousers in the shoes.
+Since they were both experts in their own fields, they had their own opinion.
+But constructive ones, supported by sketches!
+It took a whole night’s work before the tailor found a solution to keep the trousers inside the shoes.
 Eureka!
 Putting an elastic under the foot was the obvious solution.
-This invention allows the garment to stay in place on the legs and ensures complete freedom of movement.
+This invention guarantees that the garment stays in place on the legs and ensures complete freedom of movement.

-He made history along Emile Allais, when in 1937 the skier became triple world champion in alpine skiing in Chamonix.
-Gold medallist in downhill, slalom and combined, he became the first ambassador of the “jumping” trousers – its first name.
-After this event, it became popular among snow professionals and instructors and was worn by the entire ski school before quickly reaching far beyond the area.
+The trousers made history along Emile Allais, when in 1937 the skier became triple world champion in alpine skiing in Chamonix.
+Gold medallist in downhill, slalom and combined, he became the first ambassador of the “jumping” trousers – as they were named at first.
+After this event, it became popular among professionals skiers and instructors and was worn by the entire ski world before quickly reaching far beyond this microcosm.